Light Blue Line (Bangkok)

 The Light Blue Line (Din Daeng – Sathon) is a planned monorail line to be built in Bangkok, Thailand.
 Its path runs along a north–south axis.
 This line would link the Din Daeng housing community areas, Bangkok City Hall 2, Makkasan Station (for the Suvarnabhumi Airport Rail Link), and the business area along Sathon Road.

 The total distance of the route is approximately 9.5 km with 9 stations and an estimated 320,000 passengers per day.
-The line was tentatively planned to be completed by 2029, but was deferred in 2011 by the government.
-In 2013, the Bangkok Metropolitan Administration took over responsibility for the Light Blue line project.